vernamlab/SCApeGoat/doc/cwscope.rst

         :type group_b_keys: np.ndarray
         :param group_b_texts: An array of texts for group B
         :type group_b_texts: np.ndarray
         :param ktp: the key text pair algorithm, defaults to cwtvla.ktp.FixedVRandomText().
-To use a custom ktp, you would need to provide a class that has methods named `next_group_A()` that specifies the fixed text/key and a method named `next_group_B()` that specifies
-        :return: A tuple containing the fixed and random traces
+This is ignored if keys or texts for group A and group B are provided.
         :rtype: (np.ndarray, np.ndarray)
         :Authors: Samuel Karkache (swkarkache@wpi.edu)